lucasrodrigges/maruska-calendar/README.md

 # Maruska Calendar

-Application developed in todo list style for scheduling shows and notifying registered musicians.
+Application developed in todo list style for scheduling events and notifying registered musicians.

 ## Frameworks and libraries: